-The largest cities are Oslo, Bergen, Trondheim, Tromsø and Stavanger.
+The largest cities are Oslo, formerly Kristiania, Bergen, Trondheim, Tromsø and Stavanger.

-Another Norway fact is that in the Norwegian language, there is no such thing as the word meters with an s at the end, therefore I use the word meter in the singular as well as in singular.
+In the Norwegian language, there is no such thing as the word meters with an s at the end, therefore I use the word meter in the singular as well as in plural.

-Mardalfossen/Mardal Waterfall (left) is the fourth largest waterfall in Norway, with a total drop of 1,696 ft (517 m) with individual descents of 974' and 722' each.
-It is located in Eikesdalen, Møre and Romsdal, not far from where I was born and raised.
+Mardalfossen/Mardal Waterfall is the fourth largest waterfall in Norway, with a total drop of 1,696 ft (517 m) with individual descents of 974' and 722' each.
+It is located in Eikesdalen, Møre, and Romsdal, not far from where I was born and raised.

-A road with the name of Riksvei 9, will take you over the mountains to Mardalstjønna, also called Mardalsvatnet (Mardal Lake).
-Its water empties into Mardalsfossen.
+A road with the name of Riksvei 9, will take you over the mountains to Mardalstjønna, also called Mardalsvatnet (Mardal Lake (left).
+Its water empties into and creates Mardalsfossen. (left)

 This road is closed in the winter due to heavy snowfall, but it opens in late spring every year.

-Along Norway's coast-line are fingers of water that snake into the country sides, called fjords...
+Fjords Along Norway's coast-line are fingers of water that snake into the countrysides, called fjords...

 It is said that Norway's fjords, with their sparkling blue water underneath dramatic, majestic, snow-capped mountains, are "God's Masterpieces of Nature".

 It's easy for tourists to travel in Norway because the entire country speaks English, and many speak 2 to 3 other languages, as well.
 If you need directions, you'll be pleased to discover how helpful and friendly the Norwegians are.

-I keep adding Norway facts, so come back to my site for information about this Scandinavian jewel.
+For more Norway facts, come back to my site to learn more about this Scandinavian jewel.